systemsecologygroup/N2-fixers-in-the-ocean/README.md

 - training.py: functions and classes used for training
 - visualize.py: functions for visualizations
 - var.py: common variables used in files

+## Other files
+- .gitignore: files to not include in version control like intermediate outputs
+- libraries.txt: list of libraries used for set up of the venv

+## Tree structure of the repo

 Tree structure below was obtained by running the command below in the main folder of the repo
 ```